The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 You know someone who should be here.

 A young creative ages 15 to 25 with a gift they have not fully deployed yet.
-A designer.
-A musician.
-A photographer.
-Someone building something in their head who needs a structure to make it real.
+Someone who is already designing, making music, shooting, building a brand, producing events, or just feels the pull and hasn't been given the path to build it yet.
 That is who Creator Bound is for.